CentralLaserFacility/epac-flatbuffer-formats/README.md

 ## Currently supported schemas and details

 The currently supported schemas are f142, ADAr, wa00 and pva0.
 For the former three, the corresponding schema files define the fields contained within.
-For pva00 the EPICS V4 [normative types][normative-types] can be referred to for most cases with minimal changes.
-Refer to [epac-forwarder][epac-forwarder] to see direct use cases.
+For pva00 the EPICS V4 [normative-types] can be referred to for most cases with minimal changes.
+Refer to [epac-forwarder] to see some direct use cases.

 ### pva0